Family, Youth and Children's Division

 Valley of the Moon Children's Home

 To care for children who are no longer safe with their parents or guardians and need immediate, temporary shelter, the Family, Youth and Children's Division runs an emergency shelter with caring child welfare professionals.
 The Valley of the Moon Children's Home until a community foster home is arranged.
-Staffed by caring child welfare professionals, the shelter is a peaceful, stable, supportive and nurturing group environment where children receive medical, dental and mental health counseling and other supportive healing services from caring professionals and staff.
+Staffed by caring child welfare professionals, the shelter is a peaceful, stable, supportive and nurturing group environment where children receive medical, dental and mental health counseling and other healing services during their stay at the shelter.

 Help children and youth with homework, lead art, exercise, garden or music programs, sort donated clothes, toys and other items for foster children and youth or plan and organize special events.
 To volunteer, contact the non-profit Valley of the Moon Children's Foundation or email Valley of the Moon Children's Home staff.

 Redwood Children's Center